 The ability to focus for extended periods is necessary.
-If you’re easily distracted, transcribing audio files will be very challenging for you.
+If you’re easily distracted, transcribing audio files will be very challenging.

-The level of difficulty to master transcription skills is dependent on you and you alone.
-However, if you are committed to acquiring these skills through hours of practice and dedication, working as a transcriptionist is a rewarding occupation that you can perform from your home’s convenience.
+The difficulty in mastering transcription skills depends on you and you alone.
+However, if you are committed to acquiring these skills through hours of practice and dedication, working as a transcriptionist is a rewarding occupation that you can perform at your home’s convenience.

 What is the working environment of a transcriptionist like?